gemandyruby/gemandyruby.github.io/_stories/artschool.md

 Gem laughed, her voice ringing like a bell as she slipped her sneakers on.
 “Obviously.
 But, like, it’d be almost too easy.
 Just like *everything else.*”

-Ruby opened her mouth to retort, but Gem was already stepping closer.
-“Hey, Rubes,” she said softly, her grin softening into something that caught Ruby off guard.

-“What now?”
-Ruby muttered, feeling her irritation rise again.

-Gem's grin softened into something far more intimate.
-“Thanks for putting up with me today.”

-Gem leaned in and kissed her.
-It wasn’t rushed or teasing—it was deliberate, confident, and maddeningly good.
-Her lips were soft but firm, moving with a skill and assurance that left Ruby stunned.
-Ruby moaned, and Gem pressed closer, her toned body warm and solid against Ruby’s.
-Ruby could feel the subtle strength of Gem’s muscles as they aligned, Gem’s hand lightly brushing the back of her neck.

-Ruby’s frustration melted away, replaced by a flush of heat and a dizzying sense of surrender.
-Her hands instinctively gripped Gem’s waist, her fingers brushing the hem of her crop top where smooth skin met taut muscle.

-When Gem finally pulled back, her smile was smug, her lips still faintly curved from the kiss.
+Ruby’s heart was pounding so loudly she was sure Gem could hear it.
+Gem stepped closer, her grin playful but her eyes warm.

+“You know,” Gem said lightly, tilting her head, “you’re kinda cute when you’re all flustered like this.”

+Ruby groaned, trying to hold onto her irritation, but it was already slipping away.
+“Gem, I’m not—”

+Before she could finish, Gem slipped an arm around Ruby’s waist and, with effortless strength, lifted her off the ground.
+Ruby gasped, her hands flying to Gem’s shoulders.

+“Gem!
+Put me down!”
+Ruby protested, but her voice lacked conviction.

+Gem only laughed, the sound warm and rich as she leaned in.
+“Why?
+You’re adorable like this.”

+Without missing a beat, Gem kissed her.
+It wasn’t slow or hesitant—just a quick, soft press of her lips to Ruby’s, friendly yet disarming in its confidence.
+Ruby froze, the heat of Gem’s body pressed firmly against hers making her head spin.

+All at once, Ruby forgot why she’d been angry in the first place.
+The solid strength of Gem’s arms holding her, the softness of her lips, and the faint scent of her hair left Ruby in a daze.
+Warmth spread through her, erasing every trace of her earlier frustration.

+Before Ruby could even process the kiss, Gem set her down with a teasing grin.
+Her hands lingered at Ruby’s waist for just a second longer than necessary before she stepped back.

+“There,” Gem said, her voice light and full of mischief.
 “See?
-I’m good at *everything.*”

-Ruby stared at her, her breath shallow, her cheeks burning.
-Whatever sarcastic remark she’d been about to throw out had completely vanished from her mind.

-Gem smirked, brushing a lock of hair from Ruby’s face.
+Now you’ve officially been kissed by a goddess.
+You can thank me later.”

+Ruby’s cheeks burned as she stared at her sister, utterly at a loss for words.
+She could still feel the faint impression of Gem’s lips on hers, and her heart was pounding in a way that had nothing to do with being lifted off the ground.

+Gem grabbed her bag and slung it over her shoulder.
 “Come on, Rubes.
-Let’s go.”

-Ruby followed her out the door, her lips still tingling, her thoughts scrambled.
-Gem, as always, had stolen the show—and this time, Ruby wasn’t sure she even minded.
+Let’s go before you combust.”

+Ruby followed her out of the studio, her steps unsteady and her mind a blur.
+Whatever annoyance she’d felt before was long gone, replaced by the lingering sensation of Gem’s kiss and the maddening realization that Gem always, always knew how to steal the spotlight—and Ruby’s composure—without even trying.